MosaicMRI title

 “Data used in the preparation of this article were obtained from the University of Southern California MosaicMRI database.
 USC investigators provided data but did not participate in analysis or writing of this report.”

-8. Governing Law and Venue
+Governing Law

 By submitting, you agree to comply with the dataset license and access policy.